Topology-based Filtering of Graph Signals via Persistent Homology: Proposed Method

-This section introduces the Basin Hierarchy Tree (BHT), a novel data structure that encodes persistent homology information.
-Persistence filters will subsequently be defined as operations on these tree structures.
+Before presenting our filtering method, we introduce the \emph{Basin Hierarchy Tree} (BHT), a representation that records how basins of a vertex-defined signal merge.
+Its construction follows the same union-find logic that underlies standard algorithms for $0$-dimensional persistent homology~\cite[Ch.~V.4]{TDA-Edelsbrunner}.
+The role of the BHT here is more specific: it retains the representative minimum, parent basin, and linking vertex needed to modify the original signal values while preserving control of the persistence pairs.

-We employ standard graph-theoretic terminology.
+Throughout this subsection, we consider signals over connected ordinary graphs; the construction is later applied to the induced graph of a \gwf\ through \Cref{thm:induced-graph-PH}.\footnote{This entails no loss of generality: even when the underlying graph of a \gwf\ is disconnected, the induced graph remains connected; see the Supplemental Material.} We employ standard graph-theoretic terminology.
 A \textbf{rooted tree} $T = (V, E_T)$ is a tree with a designated root vertex $r$.
-For any non-root vertex $v$, its \textbf{parent} $p(v)$ is the unique neighbor on the path to $r$.
-For a graph $G=(V, E)$, we denote by $C(v,G) \subset V$ the vertex set of the connected component in $G$ containing $v \in V$.
+For any non-root vertex $v$, its \textbf{parent} $p(v)$ is the unique neighbour on the path to $r$.
+For a graph $G=(V,E)$, we denote by $C(v,G)\subset V$ the vertex set of the connected component of $G$ containing $v$.